 An inspiring travel guide to La Digue Island in the Seychelles, featuring 20 amazing things to do.
-Includes up-to-date travel tips, advice and suggestions for the best places to see and visit.
+Includes up-to-date travel tips, advice, and suggestions for the best places to see and visit.

 In this travel guide, I’ve compiled a comprehensive resource that will help you plan your Seychelles trip and discover amazing things to do on La Digue Island.

 You’ll find inspiring travel ideas, as well as hints and tips to make the most of your visit to La Digue.
-I’ve personally done all the recommendations and taking the accompanying photos on my recent visit and my goal, as always, is to inspire a passion for travel and adventure in you!
+I’ve personally done all the recommendations and taken the accompanying photos on my recent visit and my goal, as always, is to inspire a passion for travel and adventure in you!

 Also read: 9 Best Accommodation & Hotels on the Island

 - About La Digue Island In the Seychelles

 - How to Get to La Digue Island

 - 20 Amazing Things to do on La Digue Island

 - 2. Join the Iconic Crystal Kayak Tour